RESIDENCE LIFE AND HOUSING

 Students who need to change the information provided on their online housing application can resubmit the same application form they filled out, as posted on the main page of our site.
 If you have any questions, contact .

-The residence hall generally opens during the weekend prior to the beginning of classes.
+In the fall, the residence hall generally opens during the weekend prior to the beginning of classes.
 However, there are specific move-in dates for new residents versus returning residents, as well as for international students.
+In the spring and summer semesters, move-in is generally 24 hours before the start of classes.
 Each academic year’s dates and move-in procedures may vary, so please refer to your Vaughn email for notices from the Office of Residence Life and Housing regarding your move-in.
 For questions, contact .